If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 What is a life insurance renewal?

 For most people, term life insurance is the most effective way to secure their family’s future.
-Term life insurance ensures your loved ones will be able to live comfortably even after you are gone.
-(If you ever wondered why you should purchase life insurance, now you know.)
+Life insurance ensures your loved ones will be able to live comfortably even after you are gone.

-There are two main types of life insurance: term life and permanent life also known as whole life.
-Permanent life is usually far more expensive than term life, and is suitable only in a few specific situations.
+There are two main types of life insurance: term and permanent life, also known as whole life.
+Permanent life is usually far more expensive and is suitable only in a few specific situations.

 Why is that so?
 What are the benefits of term life insurance?

-Term life insurance is the simplest, cheapest, and easiest way to protect your loved ones from life’s what-ifs.
-With term life insurance you enjoy coverage for how long you need it and do not have to pay for added extras that increase your insurance cost, such as the cash value component.
+Life insurance coverage is the simplest, cheapest, and easiest way to protect your loved ones from life’s what-ifs.
+With it, you enjoy coverage for how long you need it and do not have to pay for added extras that increase your cost, such as the cash value component.

 Furthermore, nearly all term life insurance policies come with a feature called “guaranteed renewable.”
-This means you have a right to renew your life insurance policy at a pre-defined rate before its term expires.
-And the best part is you do not need to submit proof of insurability to get approval.
-You qualify automatically.
-The insurance company cannot turn down your request for life insurance renewal, even if your health is not what it used to be.
+This means you have a right to extend your policy at a pre-defined rate before its term expires.

 Here is an example that explains the guaranteed renewable feature in more detail.